-Westernized “eastern religion” appears to assume that the divinity within each human soul is identical with that of every other human soul, that what is idiosyncratically personal is eradicated and replaced with general bliss.
+Westernized “eastern religion” appears to assume that the divinity within each human soul is identical with that of every other human soul, that what is idiosyncratically personal ought to be dissolved and replaced with blissful universality

 It is each of us, each divine spark looking out on creation, that makes any one thing the same as another.
 Each divine spark creates a world-within-world of likeness and sameness which is unlike any other world.